Wildfires push Californians to high-risk insurance market

 "People that move in here have a heck of a time getting insurance," she said.

-Allstate cancelled Smith's $1400-a-year homeowners policy in 2012, and Smith considers herself lucky that she was able to find a $2100 policy with Lexington Insurance, the speciality insurance arm of AIG.
+Allstate canceled Smith's $1400-a-year homeowners policy in 2012, and Smith considers herself lucky that she was able to find a $2100 policy with Lexington Insurance, the specialty insurance arm of AIG.

 And she isn't the only one.
 Thousands of Californians in hilly, forested areas have also signed up for such policies in recent years with companies like Lexington, Lloyd's of London[SOLYD.UL], Nationwide Mutual Insurance Co [NMUIC.UL] unit Scottsdale Insurance Company and Foremost, a unit of The Farmers Exchanges.
 So-called surplus line insurers wrote 23,120 homeowners policies in California in 2014, a 91 percent increase from the 12,097 written just two years earlier, according to the Surplus Line Association of California.